pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 Once you've added this snippet, run `pulumi up` to refresh the data in the database.

-**Note: You might see an error that the container exited immediately.
-That's ok as the container is expected to exit immediately after completing its command.**

 Open a browser to `http://localhost:3001`, and our application is now deployed.
 Congratulations!
 Next up, let's see how we can make a new stack for production.